 Wine fair in Pollença

 The Fira del Vi a Pollença, or Wine Fair, is an annual fair where wine is commemorated.
-It is usually held in the middle of May, and it is the perfect time to get to know all the Mallorcan wines with denomination of origin, and some from Valencia and Catalonia such as D.O.
+It is usually held in the middle of May, between the 6th and 7th of May, and it is the perfect time to get to know all the Mallorcan wines with denomination of origin, and some from Valencia and Catalonia such as D.O.
 Montsant and D.O.Q Priorat.
 An almost endless wine tasting!